 Below are the terms that will be necessary to understand when running ads on Facebook, but in particular when using Power Editor.
 Since the original glossary includes links to exclusive content that can only be viewed by members of FB Marketing Advanced University, I have repurposed it for the general public.

-Ad: The unit that determines what you are advertising (Page, post, app, event, website), where it is advertised (desktop, News Feed, mobile, sidebar), to whom you are advertising (age, gender, location, interests, lists) and the bidding method (CPM, CPC, Optimized CPM).
+Ad: The unit that determines what you are advertising (Page, post, app, event, website), where it is advertised (desktop, News Feed, mobile, sidebar), to whom you are advertising (age, gender, location, interests, lists) and the bidding method (CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience., CPC, Optimized CPM).

 Broad Categories: Broad Category targeting is very similar to #interest targeting.
 This allows advertisers to target users who have information in their Timelines and actions taken related to a specific category of interests.

 Campaign: The structure that holds your ads together.
 A way to organize similar ads together.
 Can hold many ads within it.
-This is where the overall ad budget (daily or lifetime) and start/end dates of promotion are determined.
+This is where the overall ad A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. (daily or lifetime) and start/end dates of promotion are determined.

 Conversion Specs: When Optimized CPM is chosen, ads are automatically optimized for a specific action type (Page Like, Post Engagement, etc.).
-With Conversion Specs, this action type can be manually changed to a different, more relevant action (link click, video play, photo view, etc.).
+With Conversion Specs, this action type can be manually changed to a different, more relevant action (The link click metric measures all clicks on links that drive users to properties on and off of Facebook., video play, photo view, etc.).

 Conversion Tracking: When creating an ad that directs users to an external website (or a Facebook tab that is hosted externally), advertisers can optimize for and track specific types of offsite conversions.
 This includes Checkouts, Registrations, Leads, Key Page Views, Adds to Cart and Other Website Conversions.
 Facebook will then track these conversions to help advertisers measure ROI.

-CPC: Cost Per Click bidding.
+CPC: Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. bidding.
 When creating an ad, you can manually select this type.
 An advertiser would then select the maximum amount of money they would spend per click on their ad.
-This is done in an auction format, so the actual amount spent will be determined by competition, but that amount will not exceed the bid.
+This is done in an Facebook uses an ad auction to determine the best ad to show to a person at a given point in time.
+The winner of the auction is the ad with the highest total value, based on bid, estimated action rates, and ad quality. format, so the actual amount spent will be determined by competition, but that amount will not exceed the bid.

 CPM: Cost Per 1,000 Impressions bidding.
 When creating an ad, you can manually select this bid type.
 An advertiser would then select the maximum amount of money they would spend per 1,000 times their ad was shown.
 This is done in an auction format, so the actual amount spent will be determined by competition, but that amount will not exceed the bid.